 Adding one more mailing list signup form to the contact page will also give visitors one last chance to get on your list.
 It’s super important because this is the way you’ll be able to stay in touch with them long-term.

 Our tribute band website templates make it easy to get started.
 You’ve seen some excellent examples in this post, but for more inspiration take a look at our examples page and the Beautiful Band Websites section of the our Blog.
+If you need a bit more guidance, check out our free online guide How to make a website for your music.

 Build a stunning band website and store in minutes